 “Time is one thing we don’t have,” Salvodor considered.
 “We’re going to have to leave you here.
 Can you handle it alone?
 I can leave Joel with you but I’d rather not.
 One man down is bad enough.
 Rico and I could head out alone, but...”

 “But then you don’t have a wingman if something goes wrong,” Wyatt finished for him.
 “You guys go.
 I can get this.
-I’ll call for a tow then follow them back to Gunnison.
+I’ll call for a tow and have them take it back to Gunnison.
 They should have a shop there, the town is big enough.
 If not, I’ll find a motel and work on the thing myself.
 If I can find the leak, I may be able to repair it and catch up.”